quasikyo/video-clipper/README.md

 - `end_time`: 2-item array with minutes and seconds.
 - (Optional) `output`: Name of output file.
 Will output in working directory.
   - Default: Outputs to same directory as `video`.
+- (Optional) `resolution`: 2-item array with height and width.
+  - Default: Height and width of source video.

 #### Example
 ```json